 You would need to find a real estate broker to be affiliated with.

-Once you got your license, you will need to find an office, aka a real estate broker, who you will be working with.
-That, again, will require a time commitment.
+Once you obtain your license, you will need to affiliate with a broker, or real estate firm, to work with.
+That will require fees and a time commitment.

 You can end up with the tail wagging the dog.